environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 ## Step 2: Load data and prep for DE analysis

 To test for differential expression of eye genes at night vs during the day, you'll need to associate samples with the depth at which they were captured (your experimental "treatments").
 I've provided a file called `hw4_sample_metadata.csv` listing all the SRA information given for each sample.
 Note that this files lists the SRR numbers only, while the sample names in your count file may be named slightly differently.
 These names **have to** be identical between the two files for downstream processing.
 If necessary, change the sample names in your counts table to match those in the sample metadata file.
-You can use any approach you like.
-How did you do this?
+You can use any approach you like (does not need to be in R).
+Did you need to do this?
+If so, how did you do this?

 >Answer: